MessageOpen or Close Message

 Campus View of Alfred University

-The Inamori School of Engineering hosts two annual lectures for fall and spring semesters.
+The Inamori School of Engineering hosts several lectures in both fall and spring semesters.
 In addition, the School of Engineering hosts and co-sponsors many important conferences as a part of our Continuing Education Program for industry and professionals.

 Upcoming Lecture